ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 ![Notion integration](../assets/images/notion-integration-create.png){: style="height:600px; display:block; margin-left:auto; margin-right:auto;"}

 This brings you to the Secrets-site where you need to copy and save the *Internal Integration Token*, which always starts with `ntn_` or `secret_` when created before September 25, 2024.
-This token will be used by Ultimate Notion for authentication.
+This token will be used by Ultimate Notion for authentication and must be provided in the [configuration](configuration.md).

 ## Granting access to an integration